soniasharma/GettingNCleaningData/README.md

-"
 # README

 ##Purpose

-   This repository is created for a course project for the course "Getting and Cleaning Data"  to demonstrate the ability to collect, work with, and clean a data set.
+   This repository is created for a project for the course "Getting and Cleaning Data"  to demonstrate the ability to collect, work with, and clean a data set.

 ##Goal
    The goal is to prepare tidy data that can be used for later analysis.